santiago-jv/nc-language/README.md

 # NC-LANGUAGE
-nc-lang is a programming language with few basic functionalities of all languages
+nc-lang is a programming language with few basic functionalities of all languages (project with errors, unfinished and with bad practices.
+Nothing to appreciate).